Mazin1977/ticket-lifecycle/README.md

 </p>
 <p>
-sign in as admin to change the status, priority, department, and sometimes sla status, you can also assign the ticket to some agent
+sign in as admin to change the status, priority, department, and sometimes sla status, you can also assign the ticket to some agent as shown above

 </p>
 <br />